Promises, by Paul L. Mathews

-A pause, and Felix sphincter finally capitulated and the contents of his bowel plopped onto the coins beneath him.
-A laconic smile from the stranger before he let go of Felix’s wrist and stood, turning on his heel.
+A pause, and Felix’s sphincter finally capitulated.
+The contents of his bowel plopped onto the coins beneath him.
+With a laconic smile the stranger let go of Felix’s wrist and stood, turning on his heel.

 “A pleasure doing business with you,” he said as he strode away.
 “Enjoy your money.”

-The Golden Vine Rod had stood empty since Cato's death.
-Upon learning of the youth's fate, Cato's customers had shrugged, muttered what a pity it was such as Cato should die so young, and then gone to eat elsewhere.
+The Golden Vine Rod had belonged to Cato, and now stood empty.
+Upon learning of the youth's fate, Cato's customers had shrugged, muttered what a pity it was that Cato should die so young, and then gone to eat elsewhere.
 Such, thought Celsus as he walked slowly about the caupona, is the way of all 'loyal' customers.

-“Nice place,” said Celsus, eye narrow as he studied the various necklaces, bangles and rings nailed to one of the caupona's walls.
+“Nice place,” said Celsus, eyes narrow as he studied the various necklaces, bangles and rings nailed to one of the caupona's walls.
 “But what’s with all this nonsense?”

 “Mementos,” said Jacobus.